meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 <div class="chart-wrapper">
 <img class="normal-img chart"
      src="{{ "/assets/cache-paper/cpu-bound-seq-access-time-plot.svg" | relative_url }}"
-     alt="Plot of the average number of CPU cycles one access takes vs. the array size when the array is not shuffled and the CPU performs some work for every accessed element" title="A table with the numerical results is further down again.">
+     alt="Plot of the average number of CPU cycles one access takes vs. the array size when the array is not shuffled and the CPU performs some work for every accessed element">
 </div>

 {::comment}